Due to the current Covid 19 pandemic there have been changes implemented at the practice to many of our services.

 The doctor will visit patients at home if there is a medical reason preventing attendance at the surgery.
 As you can appreciate, these take extra time so please try your best to come into the surgery.
 Please telephone visit requests before 10am giving details to the receptionist.

-Please ring the surgery for results a few days later after 2pm Monday - Friday or make an appointment with the doctor (a telephone appointment will suffice).
+Please ring the surgery for results 5 working days later after 2pm Monday - Friday or make an appointment with the doctor (a telephone appointment will suffice).

 Adults need a Tetanus vaccine every 5-10 years (speak to the Practice Nurse).